 MyBlogTutor.com explains that the content of this blog is tutorials about how to build a blog.
 StevesBlogStuff.com kind of describes what could be on that website, but doesn’t do as good a job.
 What kind of blog stuff does it have?
 Themes?
 Tutorials?
 Free Images?

-Tip: Tell 5 people your potential URL and ask them what they think the blog is about.
+Ask 5 people what they think the blog at your potential URL is about.
 If they get it wrong, try again.

 Avoid Hyphens, Underscores, and Numbers